SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/pr-decoration.md

 [[collapse]]
 | ## Azure DevOps Server
 |
 | An Azure DevOps Server user account is used to decorate Pull Requests.
 We recommend using a dedicated Azure DevOps Server account with Administrator permissions.
-You need a [Personal Access Token](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=tfs-2017&tabs=preview-page) from this account with the scope authorized for **Code > Read & Write** for the repositories that will be analyzed.
+You need a [personal access token](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=tfs-2017&tabs=preview-page) from this account with the scope authorized for **Code > Read & Write** for the repositories that will be analyzed.
 |
 | To add Pull Request decoration on Azure DevOps Server, you also need to update your global and project settings.
 |